cfn-modules/fargate-service/README.md

     </tr>
     <tr>
       <td>AppPort</td>
-      <td>The port exposed by the app container that receives traffic from the load balancer or the ambassador container (AppPort != AmbassadorPort != SidecarPort; ignored if TargetModule is not set)</td>
+      <td>The port exposed by the app container that receives traffic from the load balancer or the proxy container (AppPort != ProxyPort != SidecarPort; ignored if TargetModule is not set)</td>
       <td>80</td>
       <td>no</td>
       <td></td>